 Step 3: After drying overnight, test mask particle capture again.

 Testing Mask Filtration Effectiveness

-Although the mask was used for over a week, it still very captured 99% of particles.
-This fits with previous Smart Air results where masks retained effectiveness nearly unaffected after being worn 11 days, 20 days, and even 30 days.
+Although Paddy had worn the mask for over a week, it still captured 99% of particles.
+This fits with previous Smart Air tests that found masks retained effectiveness nearly unaffected after being worn 11 days, 20 days, and even 30 days.

 However, washing the mask was much worse than natural “aging.”
 Washing decreased particle capture by 21%.

 That is still better than the effectiveness of some surgical masks, but it’s a large drop.